ammarbinfaisal/taskss/readme.md

 # taskss
-best terminal integrated todo list application
+manage your tasks from the comfort of your terminal

 <img src="https://raw.githubusercontent.com/ammarbinfaisal/tasks/master/preview.gif"/>

 ## install
-`npm install taskss`
+`npm install -g taskss`

 ## usage
 `taskss -n` to add a new task